iamarcel/samyn.co/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Master of Science in Computer Science Engineering" institution = "Ghent University (UGent)" year = 2018
+  course = "Master in Computer Science Engineering" institution = "Ghent University (UGent)" year = 2018